pierangelo1982/dockerfiles/laravel-dockerization.md

       PMA_HOST: db
       MYSQL_ROOT_PASSWORD: yourpassword
 ```
-Open the terminal and go inside the laravel folder, and launch this command:
+Open the terminal command line and go inside the laravel folder, and launch this commands:
 ```
 docker.compose build
 ```